borisdivjak/sharp-ia/right-support.md

 {% capture content %}
-The core business of SHARP is offering therapeutic and psychosocial interventions to enable people access to a broad range of activity options.
+The core business of SHARP is offering therapeutic and psychosocial interventions to enable people with psychosis living in Lambeth access to a broad range of activity options.
 Interventions are facilitated by a multidisciplinary team skilled in therapeutic delivery.
 A broad range of interventions and wellbeing initiatives are also offered in partnership with the community.
 {% endcapture %}